nesi/swc_lincoln2015/Git_Lessons/05-history.md

 +But the Mummy will appreciate the lack of humidity
 ~~~

-In this way,
-we can build up a chain of commits.
-The most recent end of the chain is referred to as `HEAD`;
-we can refer to previous commits using the `~` notation,
-so `HEAD~1` (pronounced "head minus one")
-means "the previous commit",
-while `HEAD~123` goes back 123 commits from where we are now.

 We can also refer to commits using
-those long strings of digits and letters
+commit hashes which appear as long strings of digits and letters
 that `git log` displays.
 These are unique IDs for the changes,
 and "unique" really does mean unique: